 The History of The Federation

-After almost a year of construction, the birth of IFT happened on June 1st, 1984, the same date as the opening of Star Trek III: Search For Spock.
+After that first year of design and construction, the birth of IFT happened on June 1st, 1984, the same date as the opening of Star Trek III: Search For Spock.
 At the time, this small group of rebels were known as the “Ohio Federation Of Trekkers.”
 IFT’s first chapter, the USS Conquest, was based in Cleveland, Ohio.
 The organization’s principal newsletter, the “Federation Log,” contained information about the club, Trek related events, and editorial comments.

 What started off rather small grew beyond the boundaries of the state of Ohio and into other states and countries.
 This growth was instrumental in legally changing the organization’s name to what is now known as the “International Federation Of Trekkers.”
 In the late 1980s IFT defined its position and changed its newsletter from the “Federation Log” to the “IFT Newsletter.”
 This new publication featured articles on the environment, space programs from around the world, and education.

-Through all of the changes in IFT, one thing remained the same: IFT PURPOSE!
+Through all of the changes in The Federation, one thing remained the same: The Federation PURPOSE!
 This purpose:

 “To promote the humanistic philosophies and ideals portrayed in the Star Trek myths in a realistic fashion conducive to the continued existence and responsible advancement of human kind.
 To provide, promote, and support education and positive legal activism in the area of human rights, racial and sexual equality, environmental causes, and space exploration.
 To promote a more positive impression of Star Trek fans as intelligent, socially conscious, active individuals who are aware and concerned about the real world today.”

-This brief history was prepared so that all members and nonmembers of IFT and beyond could have a perspective on how real a dream can be and how far dreams can take you.
-IFT was once a dream and with each passing day, the dream portrayed in Star Trek can and will become obtainable.
+This brief history was prepared so that all members and non-members of The Federation and beyond could have a perspective on how real a dream can be and how far dreams can take you.
+The Federation was once a dream and with each passing day, the dream portrayed in Star Trek can and will become obtainable.